Master of Engineering (M.Eng.)

 Where do M.Eng. graduates work?

-Depending on their chosen specialization, M.Eng. graduates work in a variety of sectors: computer informatics, energy systems, food science, medical and industrial technology, or product design.
+M.Eng. graduates work in a variety of sectors: computer informatics, energy systems, food science, medical and industrial technology, or product design.

 Recent Cornell M.Eng. graduates' employers